Hypnagogic pop: Background

+History

-Once "hypnagogic pop" was coined, a variety of music blogs immediately wrote about the phenomenon.
+In 2009, David Keenan coined the term "hypnagogic pop", which led to a variety of music blogs writing about the phenomenon.
 By 2010, albums by Ariel Pink and Neon Indian were regularly hailed by publications like Pitchfork and The Wire, with "hypnagogic pop", "chillwave", and "glo-fi" employed to describe the evolving sounds of such artists, a number of which had songs of considerable success within independent music circles.
 Pink was frequently called "godfather" of h-pop, chillwave or glo-fi as new acts that were associated with him (aesthetically, personally, geographically, or professionally) attracted notice from critics.
 Some of his contemporaries, such as Ferraro, Clark, and War, failed to match his mainstream success.
 When this point was raised to Clark in a 2013 interview, he replied that Pink was simply "an ambassador of California, like the Beach Boys."

 In 2010, Pitchfork launched Altered Zones, effectively an online newsletter for hypnagogic acts.
 Beginning that July, Altered Zones aggregated its content from a collective of leading blogs specializing in the movement.
 By the end of the year, OESB, now known for its roster of hypnagogic acts such as Ferraro and Mehran, had grown to be one of the most prominent underground indie labels.
-In January 2011, Keenan wrote that OESB was "the imprint most associated with H-pop" and "in many ways ... the label of 2010", although he mused, "It has been interesting to see how its demographic has morphed from an early underground/Noise audience to being embraced by the fringes of indie and dance culture, helped by groups like Forest Swords, who muddy the line between H-pop and dubstep."
+In January 2011, Keenan wrote that OESB was "the imprint most associated with H-pop" and "in many ways ... the label of 2010", although he mused, "[I]ts demographic has morphed from an early underground/Noise audience to being embraced by the fringes of indie and dance culture, helped by groups like Forest Swords, who muddy the line between H-pop and dubstep."